dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 The current (Microsoft) way of building the SDKs is based on re-using previously built artifacts which come into the build as NuGet packages.
 The components are flown as already compiled packages.
 This means that when building each SDK band, we only restore the shared components which were built only once at some point in the past during the official build of their source repository.
 In .NET 9.0, when the full VMR code flow is in place (see [VMR Code and Build Workflow](./VMR-Code-And-Build-Workflow.md) for details), we’ll be building the individual repositories on more occasions:

-- During the rolling build of their source repository – this will use other repo’s intermediate packages whenever they depend on another repo as if they were just built from source.
+- During the rolling build of their source repository – this will use other repo’s build output packages whenever they depend on another repo as if they were just built from source.
 - During the official build of the VMR – when we build the whole product from source.
-This will end up producing an intermediate package per each individual repository built as part of the whole build.
+This will end up producing an build output package per each individual repository built as part of the whole build.

 This means that in several places, we’ll be building both the shared components and the SDK band components from source where their dependencies will be either freshly built or restored in a local NuGet cache.
 Regardless of how this will happen, there’s no real difference whether we’d build the SDK bands from folders which are side by side in a folder of a checked-out branch or which are checkouts of different SDK branches.

 The various situations can be summarized as follows:
-- For individual repository builds, the build process will restore the dependencies from intermediate packages.
+- For individual repository builds, the build process will restore the dependencies from build output packages.
 - For the VMR build shared components are built with the first band and put in a local NuGet feed.
 Other bands restore shared components from the feed.

 Upon inspection of the proposals, the above **doesn't differ for the given proposal which means the selected architecture doesn’t really affect the build** and we don’t need to consider it during evaluation.
 There will, however, be a change to the build process needed to accommodate for the new locations of the bands within the VMR.